 Since we’ve covered the differences between VPS hosts and cloud hosts, feel free to delve deeper into the nuances of what makes for the best cloud hosting providers here.

 The question of the hour: How much does VPS hosting cost?
-First, it’s important to remember that “the cheapest VPS” is not synonymous with “the best VPS.”
+First, it’s important to remember that the cheapest VPS is not necessarily synonymous with the best VPS.
 It’s important to consider the overall value that a web host is offering.

 There are VPS providers out there offering free hosting or a VPS free trial, and this can be great for gamers, part-time vloggers, or developers spinning up mini side projects from time to time.

-If you’re serious about getting a site online and you’re expecting serious performance and/or traffic, you need to be able to pony up the cost of a decent plan.
-A cheap server rack can offer VPSs in the $15-a-month range, which is really not too extravagant, especially when you compare it to the cost of your average dedicated server.
+If you’re serious about getting a site online and you’re expecting serious performance or traffic, you need to be able to pony up the cost of a decent plan.
+An entry-level VPS plan used to cost around $20 per month just a few years ago, but prices have dropped rather rapidly to less than half that amount.

-I don’t know how many fifth graders are studying up on virtual servers, but nevertheless, I hope you all found my no-guesswork guide to our VPS hosting reviews to be informative, actionable, and snarky in a good way.
-With all the main questions answered, you’re ready to sign up and spin up.
+I don’t know how many fifth graders are studying up on virtual servers, but I hope you all found our guide to our VPS hosting reviews to be informative, and actionable.
+With all the main questions answered, you’re ready to sign in and spin up.

 Providers like Bluehost and iPage offer instant deployment, so you can quickly get on to business.
 The InMotion Hosting team offers Launch Assist — two hours of assistance from experienced SysAdmins — to customers who sign up for 12 months or longer.
-Our team tested all the top VPS hosts and found the sign-up times to be in the 6- to 7-minute range, so getting started is, virtually, a snap.
+Our team tested all the top VPS hosts and found the signup times to take around six or seven minutes, so getting started is — virtually — a snap.